User's Group Login

 IPME provides a full-featured discrete event simulation environment built on the Micro Saint Sharp simulation engine.
 Additionally, it provides added functionality to enhance the modeling of the human component of the system.
 Finally, it has a number of features that make it easier to integrate IPME models with other simulations on a real-time basis including TCP/IP sockets and tools for developing simulations that adhere to the Higher Level Architecture (HLA) simulation protocols that are becoming standard throughout the world.
 These capabilities will help practicing professionals solve their problems by providing answers to questions involving human performance.

-- For Windows: Microsoft .NET Runtime version 1.1 (included with the install)
+- Microsoft .NET Runtime version 4.0 or newer (included with the install)

 Key Features of IPME

 The analyst can model environmental factors or what behavioral scientists refer to as performance shaping factors.
 These include environmental variables such as temperature, humidity, time of day, etc.

 Operator Traits, States, and Properties are simulated in the Crew Model.
 Traits are variables such as mental ability, susceptibility to motion sickness, time since trained, etc. States are variables such as fatigue, hunger, etc. Operator Properties describe physical properties such as hands and fingers.
 The Operator State is dynamically updated during a simulation.
 Therefore, each operator in the simulation can have unique characteristics.

 Performance Shaping Functions (PSFs) are user-defined functions which dynamically modify individual operator task "Time to Perform" and "Probability of Failure" values.